UU-Human-Evolution/1MB438/Lab_5.md

 ### Workflow

 Here is a small workflow for the data gathering.
-How many species you will find using strategy 1 or 2 depends on your questions (some animal groups are more studied than others).
+How many species you will find in steps 1 or 2 depends on your questions (some animal groups are more studied than others).

-1. ##### Extract your CytB and 16S regions from complete mitochondrial sequences
+1. ##### Extract your CytB and 16S regions from complete mitochondrial sequences from Genbank

   Download CytB and 16S (l-rRNA, large subunit rRNA) from a number (5-10) of well selected species for your phylogenetic analysis. **Caution!** You need a unique identifier for each of your sequences (e.g. gi and/or accession number).
 In case this identifier stands for the entire mitochondria, you will need to specify the genomic location of the gene after the accession/gi number (e.g. NC_026542.1:14178-15317).